jngkim/personal.jeongnim.applications.qmcpack/pubs/qmcpack_basic.md

 * How to use HBM effectively without PVC?
 * How to generalize the allocation policy on multi-socket and multi-device nodes, super nodes?

-Need to avoid large-scale code modifications, e.g., specialized allocators for target objects.
+Need to avoid large-scale code modifications.
+Specialized allocators for target objects are preferred but more intrusive changes are posisble as far as we can maintain the portability and improve performance.

 # Basic structure of QMCPACK: allocations and computations